yananda93/WebDev_CodingChallenge/README.md

     -  Navigate to the `frontend` directory and open the `index.html` in your browser.

 ## Backend REST APIs
-The backend server support the following APIs:
+The backend server supports the following APIs:
 * /players/
     - Method: GET
     - Description: returns all players and their attributes
     - Example Query: http://localhost:5000/players/
     - Sample Response:
-    ```JSON
+    ```JSON5
     [
         {
             "Name":"Cristiano Ronaldo",